TimeknightFFF/learnGit/README.txt

 Git is a distributed Version Control System.

-Git is free software distributed under the GPL.
+Git is free distributed software.

-Test Reset.